sreevidya-alluri/sreevidya-alluri/README.md

 - 👋 Hi, I’m Sree Vidya
-- 👀 I’m interested in Backend development and devops
+- 👀 I’m interested in Backend development
-- 🌱 I’m currently working in Today's Dental Services as a fullstack developer
 - 💞️ I’m looking to collaborate on real time projects
 - - 📫 How to reach me: sreevidya.alluri@gmail.com